Chronic prostatitis is characterised by > 3 months of urogenital pain, often associated with LUTS or sexual dysfunction.

 The aetiology remains poorly understood.
 Infective and inflammatory triggers may be implicated.
 There are suggestions that some may have a neuropathic component.

 This may develop following an episode of acute bacterial prostatitis or present more insidiously.
-The urinary tract is frequently implicated as the source of infection but it may also arise lymphogenous spread from the rectum or as part of systemic spread off an infection.
+The urinary tract is frequently implicated as the source of infection but it may also arise lymphogenous spread from the rectum or as part of the systemic spread of an infection from a distant location.

 Those with underlying urinary tract abnormalities are at greater risk.
-Men with HIV are at risk of a greater breadth of infection.
-Rarely STI’s are the infective agent.
+Men with HIV are at risk of a greater breadth of infective aetiologies.
+Less commonly STI’s are the infective agent.

-The NIDDK classification may be used to categorised prostatitis.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) classification may be used to categorise prostatitis.

-To understand this classification you need to known about the four glass (or two glass) test.
+To understand this classification you need to know about the four glass (or two glass) test.
+The four glass test involves:

 The two glass test, just involving EPS and VB3 is commonly used.